 - Vendor Manager

-Many of these jobs can easily be found through networking, online job sites, social media and recruiters.
+Many of these jobs can easily be found through networking, online job sites, social media, and recruiters.
 The demand for skilled professionals to develop, manufacture, sell and install HVAC-related products is ongoing.
 But those wanting HVAC careers must first acquire the necessary education and training.

 Available Education Programs

-To become an educated HVAC technician, Florida Technical College (FTC) has an HVAC school that has a well-established diploma program which gives soon-to-be HVAC technicians, project managers, sales managers and other professionals, the core HVAC courses and training required to start successful HVAC careers.
+To become an educated HVAC technician, Florida Technical College (FTC) has an HVAC school that has a well-established diploma program that gives soon-to-be HVAC technicians, project managers, sales managers and other professionals, the core HVAC courses and training required to start successful HVAC careers.
 The HVAC/R program offered by FTC teaches students the skills and technical knowledge needed to service, repair and install all types of heating, refrigeration and air conditioning systems.